ploomber/sklearn-evaluation/doc/source/user_guide/grid_search.rst

 ==============================

-A common practice in Machine Learning is to train several models with different hyperparameter sets since differents sets have different performance. scikit-learn provides a tool to do Grid Search, which trains the same model with different parameters.
-When doing grid search, is tempting to just take the 'best model' and carry on, but analizing the results can give us some insight to improve the model.
+A common practice in Machine Learning is to train several models with different hyperparameters and compare the performance across hyperparameter sets. scikit-learn provides a tool to do it: Grid Search, which trains the same model with different parameters.
+When doing grid search, it is tempting to just take the 'best model' and carry on, but analizing the results can give us some interesting information, so it's worth taking a look at the results.

-sklearn-evaluatio includes a plotting function to evaluate the performance of one or two hyperparameters, this way we can see how the model performs by changing one (or two) hyperparameter(s) and keeping the rest constant.
+sklearn-evaluatio includes a plotting function to evaluate grid search results, this way we can see how the model performs when changing one (or two) hyperparameter(s) by keeping the rest constant.

 .. ipython:: python
     :suppress: